akka/akka/akka-docs/src/main/paradox/typed/routers.md

 it stashes incoming messages and forwards them as soon as it gets a listing from the receptionist.

-When the router has received a listing from the receptionist and the set of registered actors is empty the router will drop them (published them to the event stream as `akka.actor.Dropped`).
+When the router has received a listing from the receptionist and the set of registered actors is empty the router will drop them (publish them to the event stream as `akka.actor.Dropped`).

 Scala
 :  @@snip [RouterSpec.scala](/akka-actor-typed-tests/src/test/scala/docs/akka/typed/RouterSpec.scala) { #group }